 Format: Audio - MP3 File Download $25

-Recent studies have suggested a relationship between oral infection, in particular periodontal disease, and systemic diseases.
-Epidemiologic studies have implicated periodontal disease as a risk factor for the development of cardiovascular disease and stroke, and studies in diabetics have revealed that untreated periodontal disease can lead to diabetic complications and have a direct impact on glycemic control.
-It has become clear in recent years that periodontitis is an inflammatory disease that is linked to dysbiosis of the oral microbial biofilm.
+Recent studies have suggested that periodontal disease are inflammatory diseases initiated by bacterial biofilm; infectious inflammatory diseases.
+Further, dysbiosis of the oral microbiome is a result of inflammation and that dysbiosis further amplifies the inflammatory cascade.
 This distinction implies that it is the host response to the biofilm that destroys the periodontium in the pathogenesis of the disease.
-It is now clear that oxidative stress related to excess inflammation plays a role in the pathogenesis of periodontitis.
-However, there is limited data on the ability of antioxidants used therapeutically to significantly alter the course of local periodontitis or the associated systemic conditions.
+This paradigm shift has broad implications for the prevention and treatment of periodontitis.
 As our understanding of pathways of inflammation has matured, a better understanding of the molecular basis of resolution of inflammation, which is distinct from pharmacologic anti-inflammation, has emerged.
-Resolution of inflammation is an active; receptor agonist mediated well-orchestrated return of tissue homeostasis, not inhibition of proinflammatory pathways, that includes significant reductions in oxidative stress.?
-The mechanism is not scavenging of oxidants, but rather prevention of their production.
-The isolation and characterization of endogenous lipid mediators of resolution, called lipoxins and resolvins, has open new doorways for the management of periodontitis and systemic inflammatory diseases.
-This course will review resolution of inflammation in the context of periodontal disease and the role of inflammation and its control in the link between periodontal inflammation and inflammatory systemic diseases, including Type 2 diabetes, cardiovascular disease, and others.
+Resolution of inflammation is an active; receptor agonist mediated well-orchestrated return of tissue homeostasis, not inhibition of proinflammatory pathways.
+The isolation and characterization of endogenous lipid mediators of resolution, called lipoxins and resolvins, has open new doorways for the management of periodontitis including periodontal regeneration.
+This course will review resolution of inflammation in the context of periodontal disease and clarify the role of bacteria in periodontitis and explore therapeutic targets.